alno/plasma-runner-events/README.markdown

 This is Plasma Runner Plugin, which provides you ability to add new events or todos to your calendar from KRunner (Alt+F2).
 With this runner you may enter into KRunner something like following:

 * `event Project deadline; 13.02.2010` - create new event with summary "Project deadline" for 13.02.2010;
-* `todo Complete my work; tomorrow 12:30` - create todo with given summary and deadline datetime;
+* `todo Complete my work; tomorrow 12:30; Business` - create todo with given summary and deadline datetime with category "Business";
 * `event Something; 13:30` - something at 13:30 today;
 * `event Other event; yesterday`
 * `todo Buy new phone; in 2 years`